model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

   trait contracts.
 The macros would generate new trait methods with default implementation, similar to the functions it generates today.
 Using sealed types we can prevent the user from overwriting the generated contract methods.
-  Contracts for the trait and contracts on it's impls are combined by stubbing the original method depending on context.
+  Contracts for the trait and contracts on it's impls are combined by abstracting the original method depending on context.
 The occurrence inside the contract generated from the trait method is replaced by the impl contract.
 Any other occurrence is replaced by the just altered trait method contract.